ircv3/ircv3-specifications/extensions/extended-isupport.md

 - `KEY+=value` sets the value to the byte-wise concatenation of the current value and `value`.
-If no value is currently held (the token has not been advertised in this session, or was deleted), the result is simply `value`; the server is responsible for emitting the appended chunk without a leading separator in that case.
+If no value is currently held (the token has not been advertised in this session, or was deleted), the result is simply `value`.
+Whether the resulting bytes form a well-formed value for the token is the token specification's concern, not this one's.
 - `-KEY` removes the value entirely; a subsequent `KEY+=value` then behaves as in the unset case above.
 - `KEY+=` (append form with an empty value) is a no-op.